 Key Takeaways

 Friedrich Froebel fundamentally established the principles of modern early childhood education, even if his name is less recognised than his successors: His invention of "kindergarten" and emphasis on a child-centred, play-based approach laid the groundwork for contemporary early years frameworks, influencing subsequent pioneers like Montessori and Steiner (Bruce, 2011).
-This historical context is crucial for understanding the evolution of current EYFS practise in the UK.
+This historical context is crucial for understanding the evolution of current EYFS practice in the UK.

 Froebel's philosophy elevated play from mere recreation to the "highest form of learning," a concept now central to effective early years pedagogy: He asserted that play is the primary means through which young learners explore, understand, and make sense of the world, encouraging cognitive, social, and emotional development (Vygotsky, 1978).
 This perspective underpins the play-based learning approaches advocated in the UK's Early Years Foundation Stage.